Hay: Stacking

-Loose

 Loose stacks are built to prevent the accumulation of moisture and promote drying or curing.
 In some places, this is accomplished by constructing stacks with a conical or ridged top.
 The exterior may look gray on the surface after weathering, but the inner hay retains traces of its fresh-cut aroma and maintains a faded green tint.
 They can be covered with thatch, or kept within a protective structure.
 One such structure is a moveable roof supported by four posts, historically called a Dutch roof, hay barrack, or hay cap.
 Haystacks may also be built on top of a foundation laid on the ground to reduce spoilage, in some places made of wood or brush.
 In other areas, hay is stacked loose, built around a central pole, a tree, or within an area of three or four poles to add stability to the stack.

 One loose hay stacking technique seen in the British Isles is to initially stack freshly cut hay into smaller mounds called foot cocks, hay coles, kyles, hayshocks or haycocks, to facilitate initial curing.
 These are sometimes built atop platforms or tripods formed of three poles, used to keep hay off the ground and let air into the center for better drying.
 The shape causes dew and rainwater to roll down the sides, allowing the hay within to cure.
 People who handle the hay may use hayforks or pitchforks to move or pitch the hay in building haycocks and haystacks.
 Construction of tall haystacks is sometimes aided with a ramp, ranging from simple poles to a device for building large loose stacks called a beaverslide.

-Safety issues
+Safety

+Mold

+Hay is generally one of the safest feeds to provide to domesticated grazing herbivores.
+Amounts must be monitored so animals do not get too fat or too thin.
+Supplemental feed may be required for working animals with high energy requirements.

+Animals who eat spoiled hay may develop a variety of illnesses, from coughs related to dust and mold, to various other illnesses, the most serious of which may be botulism, which can occur if a small animal, such as a rodent or snake, is killed by the baling equipment, then rots inside the bale, causing a toxin to form.
+Some animals are sensitive to particular fungi or molds that may grow on living plants.
+For example, an endophytic fungus that sometimes grows on fescue can cause abortion in pregnant mares.
+Some plants themselves may also be toxic to some animals.
+For example, Pimelea, a native Australian plant, also known as flax weed, is highly toxic to cattle.

-Farmer's lung (not to be confused with silo-filler's disease) is a hypersensitivity pneumonitis induced by the inhalation of biologic dusts coming from hay dust or mold spores or other agricultural products.
+Farmer's lung is a hypersensitivity pneumonitis induced by the inhalation of biologic dusts coming from hay dust or mold spores or other agricultural products.
 Exposure to hay can also trigger allergic rhinitis for people who are hypersensitive to airborne allergens.